-- If you are waiting in a queue and are pushed from behind into the person in front of you, then you are not rightly blamed if your bumping into them harms them. - If you are waiting in a queue and you grow so angry and impatient that you decide to throw all the people in front of you to the ground and the stomp on them as you storm to the front, then you are rightly blamed for harming them.
+- If you are waiting in a queue and are pushed from behind into the person in front of you, then you are not rightly blamed for bumping into that person. - If you are waiting in a queue and you grow so angry and impatient that you decide to throw all the people in front of you to the ground, then you are rightly blamed for knocking them to the ground.